weironghuang31/wadehuang36.github.io/_posts/2017-07-01-run-docker-command-inside-docker-container.md

 ```

 ## Scenario
 In our team, we create a database image which is 6GB big for development and CI, so team members and test server can just pull the image and create a container.
 And to return initial state is just remove the container and create a new container.
 This saves a lot of works to set up the database environment.
-But every docker image is read only, when you changes a file, docker copys it into the new layer, and it overlaps the old file. so every time we use `docker commit` to create a new layer top on the old image.
+The problem is that every docker image is read only.
+When you changes a file, docker copies it into the new layer and change the file in the new layer, and the file in new layer overlaps the old file.
+So every time we use `docker commit` to create a new image.
 The size of the image is doubled (imagine a db file is 1GB.
-Even run a simple SQL to edit a row will change the whole file, so the new layer has another 1GB db file top on the old 1GB db file, so the new image just plus 1GB for a minus change).
-Therefore, we have to shrink image before push to the docker register. we can use `docker export | docker import` to smash all layers to one, or other commands like  [docker-squash](https://github.com/jwilder/docker-squash).
+Even run a simple SQL to edit a row cause the file is copied to the new layer, so the new image just plus 1GB for a minus change).
+Therefore, we have to shrink the image before push to the docker register. we can use `docker export | docker import` to smash all layers into one, or other commands like  [docker-squash](https://github.com/jwilder/docker-squash).

 The example uses `docker export | docker import` because we want to show the differences when run commands on Windows and Linux.